abdulazizasiri/Working-with_A/Promises/README.md

 2- reject

-reject is used to handle the code that fulfills its promise.
+resolve is used to handle the code that fulfills its promise.

 reject handles the code that did not fulfill the promise.

+## After the code resolves

+After the code resolves, it is time for the thening part.
+You have to call .then(whatever resolves takes).

+This method used to